ordina-jworks/ordina-jworks.github.io/_posts/2018-09-23-Inter-service-communication.md

 Explanation properties:

 * `@FeignClient`: is the annotation for Spring to recognize Feign clients, Feign clients have to be interfaces as it is self declarative.
-* `Value/name`: is the name of the application you are communicating with, Service Discovery ( when used ) uses this to bind them to the correct IP
+* `value/name`: is the name of the application you are communicating with, Service Discovery ( when used ) uses this to bind them to the correct IP
-* `Fallback`: is the Hystrix circuit breaker that comes out of the box.
+* `fallback`: is the Hystrix circuit breaker that comes out-of-the-box.
 Just make a new class, implement the interface and provide a proper fallback.

 {% highlight java %}
     @Component